 The Journal of Psychology and Education (I.S.S.N.:1699-9517) is a publication of the Association of Psychology and Education, non-profit professional scientific entity.

 Revista de Psicología y Educación / Journal of Psychology and Education grants special importance to ethics in research and editorial management.
-The editorial team knows and attempts to enforce the ethical recommendations offered by organizations such as the Committee on Publication Ethics (COPE), the Council of Science Editors (CSE) or The European Association of Science Editors (EASE).
-For this purpose, it considers it essential to involve all the parties who participate in the process.
-Below is a summary of the journal's ethical standards for editors, reviewers and authors.
+The editorial team knows and attempts to enforce the ethical recommendations defined by the Committee on Publication Ethics (Committee on Publication Ethics, COPE), the Code of Conduct of the American Psychology Association (APA), and the Code of Ethics of the General Council of Psychology of Spain.

 The editors of the magazine undertake to be impartial in the management of the work, guiding their decisions only by criteria of scientific quality and seeking support for this in the opinion of experts, who are also impartial.
 Publishers reject any discrimination because of gender, sexual orientation, religious or political beliefs, or ethnic or geographical origin.
 Publishers will not manage works in which they have some commercial interest.

 The editors will pay special attention to the detection of plagiarism, or redundant or duplicate publication.
 If it is detected, they will give the authors an opportunity to provide the explanations they deem appropriate.
 The editors' dealings with reviewers and authors will be cordial, attempting to argue their comments, which should be as clear and immediate as possible.